 Sri Guru Gobind Singh Ji

-Guru Gobind Singh re-created Adi Granth and passed Guruship to Guru Granth Sahib, Established Khalsa Panth, and fought many wars, Sacrificed his 4 children to protect the faith.
+Guru Gobind Singh Ji was the tenth guru of Sikhs.
+He re-created Adi Granth and passed Guruship to Guru Granth Sahib, Established Khalsa Panth, and fought many wars, Sacrificed his 4 children to protect the faith.

 |Birthplace||Sri Patna Sahib, Bihar|

 |Birthday||1723 Bikrami Poh Sudi 7th – Poh 23rd, Sunday, January 1st, 1666 CE, Nakshatra Dhanishtha.|

 |Parents||Mother Mata Gujri Ji, Father Sri Guru Tegh Bahadur Ji|

 |Spouse||Mata Ajit Kaur Ji Daughter of Harjas Ji, 2nd Wife Mata Sundar Kaur Ji from Village Bajwada, Hussiarpur, 3rd Mahal Mata Sahib Kaur Ji – the mother of Khalsa, She was the daughter of Rava Khatri Ji.
 She belonged to Ruhtaas, Jehlam ( Panja Sahib – 7 Miles to Station Deena near Tilla Baba Gundaii )|

 |Gurgaddi||1732 Bikrami Maghar Sudi 3rd, December 17th, 1675 CE sent from Delhi to Sri Anandpur Sahib.|

 |Joti Jot||1765 Bikrami Kattak Sudi 5th, November 19th, 1708 CE, Sri Hazoor Sahib Nanded (Then in Hydrabad State) Sava Pehar before Morning.|